Jeremi360/PyIDE/README.md

 * Opening and saving files
 * Retarded code completion (based on what you've already typed)
 * Crappy "Compile and Run" (you'll see why)
-* Basic update on-the-go configuration (still doesn't have a configuration window, but you can still edit the settings from the file ```pyide-settings.json```)
+* Basic update on-the-go settings (still doesn't have a settings window, but you can do some stuff with the settings button)

 ## To-do